coastwatch-training/CoastWatch-Tutorials/README.md

 The training materials for the CoastWatch Program have been developed, reviewed, and edited with the contributions of many dedicated individuals:

-- Melanie Abecassis - For code/content development, review
+- Melanie Abecassis
-- Peter Hollemans - For code/content development, review
+- Peter Hollemans
-- Sun Bak Hospital - For code/content development, review
+- Sun Bak Hospital
-- Roy Mendelssohn - For code/content development, review
+- Roy Mendelssohn
-- Dale Robinson - For code/content development, review
+- Dale Robinson
-- Jennifer Sevadjian - For code/content development
+- Jennifer Sevadjian
-- Hui (Daisy) Shi - For code/content development, review
+- Hui (Daisy) Shi
-- Michael Soracco - For code/content development, review
+- Michael Soracco
+- Shelly Tomlinson
+- Ron Vogel
-- Victoria Wegman - For content review/edit
+- Victoria Wegman
-- Cara Wilson - For code/content development, review
+- Cara Wilson

 We also extend our gratitude to other external contributors whose specific acknowledgements are included within the training materials they helped to create.
 ### Questions?